rzr/fediverse-action/README.md

 git push
 ```

-Then check action\'s status on github, a message should then appear on
+Then check action's status on github, a message should then appear on
 your fediverse profile.

 ### Customize yml